Roscoe Turner: Legacy

 The stuffed body of Turner's pet lion Gilmore is in the collections of the National Air and Space Museum, along with other Turner memorabilia.
 The Indianapolis chapter of the International Plastic Modelers Society is named after Turner.
 Roscoe Turner Airport in Corinth, Mississippi is named after him.
 There is an exhibit about Turner's life in the Crossroads Museum in Corinth, Mississippi.
-The archives at the University of Wyoming American Heritage Center contain information about the evolution of aviation from 1920 to 1970, records of the MacRobertson International Air Race England to Australia, and correspondences and photographs of Turner's life and his view points on air racing, safety, and supporting his family.
+The archives at the University of Wyoming American Heritage Center contain information about the evolution of aviation from 1920 to 1970, records of the MacRobertson International Air Race England to Australia, and correspondences and photographs of Turner's life and his viewpoints on air racing, safety, and supporting his family.

 In 1975, Turner was enshrined in the National Aviation Hall of Fame in Dayton, Ohio.

-His Turner RT-14 Meteor aircraft was on display since 2003 at the National Air and Space Museum's Udvar-Hazy Center in Chantilly, Virginia, before being moved to the Smithsonian museum’s flagship location on the National Mall in Washington, D.C. in 2022, where it will be the focus of a new "Nation of Speed" gallery to open in the fall of 2022.
+His Turner RT-14 Meteor aircraft was on display since 2003 at the National Air and Space Museum's Udvar-Hazy Center in Chantilly, Virginia, before being moved to the Smithsonian Museum’s flagship location on the National Mall in Washington, D.C. in the new "Nation of Speed" gallery, which opened in the fall of 2022.